jesusjarr30/Modular-Web/README.md

 Please ensure that the required ports for this project, which are 80, 3000, and 3306, are available at the time you run the Docker Compose file.
 Otherwise, you might encounter errors, and the necessary services might not work properly.

-IF everything is ok you can check the container (check it it docker sdestop) join in thr next link
+If everything is ok you can check the container (check it docker sdestop) join in thr next link

 **http://localhost:3000**

 the page will display.

+## Project Compilation Instructions (Linux)
+Requari software to run in linux.
+Need to download Maven
+Java JDK 17.
+Install docker follow you can check the next URL https://docs.docker.com/engine/install/ubuntu/ ...